Bradford Industrial Museum: Outside

 The mill's first owner, John Moore, lived at Moorside House with his family until 1887, followed by the later owners of Moorside Mills.
 The house interior is now a museum display, furnished as if the 19th century mill-owners were still living there.
 Gaythorne Row is a row of Victorian back-to-backs.
 It was rebuilt here in 1986 and is now furnished as for mill workers of the 1870s, 1940s, and 1970s.

-The Horse Emporium was once the mill's canteen block.
-The displays are arranged on the theme of horse power.
+The mill's former canteen block is now a Horse Emporium, where displays are arranged on the theme of horse power.
 Among other exhibits there is a heavy-duty British Railways dray, a decorative chaff cutter, and a horse fodder measure.
 There is a saddler-at-work display, plus horse brasses, horseshoes, and other harness.
 In a stable there is a blacksmith's workshop and farriery display, complete with many horseshoes, anvils, and metalworking tools.